 Fill gaps in cash flow

 One of the most important things for business owners is to keep track of their cash flow.
+Businesses wondering if they should get a short-term business loan may want to start by evaluating their revenue and expenses.
 Your company can be profitable, but if income doesn’t align with expenses, you could find yourself with bills coming due and no money to pay them.

 Seasonal businesses often face this issue, with lots of money coming in during busy seasons and limited income during the off-season.

 The best business lines of credit offer a quick and flexible source of funds to cover short-term cash flow issues.
 The benefit is that you can draw funds whenever needed and only pay interest on your outstanding balance.
-Just watch out for maintenance fees and other charges that can add to the cost of the loan.
+Just watch out for maintenance fees and other charges.
+The overall cost of the loan could rise significantly based on these extra charges.

 If you can’t qualify for a line of credit, some businesses rely on other types of financing to help cover cash flow issues.
-This includes merchant cash advances, invoice financing or invoice factoring.
-These types of loans are often accessible to business owners with bad credit but will carry higher rates and fees.
+There are many types of loans that are accessible to business owners with bad credit but will carry higher rates and fees.
+These include:

 Purchase inventory